jhpyle/docassemble/_docs/scalability.md

 Go to [VPC Console] and inspect the description of the default [VPC].
 (If you have more than one [VPC], look for the [VPC] where "Default VPC" is "Yes.")
 Make a note of the [VPC CIDR] address for the VPC, which will be something like `172.68.0.0/16` or `10.1.0.0/16`.

-Go to the [EC2 Console] and set up a new [Security Group] called `docassembleSg` with permissions on port 22 (SSH) for all addresses, and all traffic for the CIDR address you noted.
+Go to the [EC2 Console] and set up a new [Security Group] called `docassembleSg` with permissions on port 22 (SSH) for all addresses, and all traffic for the [CIDR] address you noted.
+This will provide the "firewall rules" for your servers, so that you can connect to them via SSH and so that they can communicate among each other.

 Go to the "Launch Configuration" section of the [EC2 Console] and create a new [Launch Configuration] called `docassembleLc`.
-When it asks what [AMI] you want to use, go to Community AMIs, search for the keyword "ecs-optimized" and pick the most recent AMI that comes up.
-The AMIs will not be listed in any useful order, so you have to look carefully at the names, which contain the dates the AMIs were created.
-As of this writing, the most recent ECS-optimzed AMI is "amzn-ami-2016.09.b-amazon-ecs-optimized."
+When it asks what [AMI] you want to use, go to "Community AMIs," search for the keyword "ecs-optimized" and pick the most recent [AMI] that comes up.
+The [AMI]s will not be listed in any useful order, so you have to look carefully at the names, which contain the dates the [AMI]s were created.
+As of this writing, the most recent ECS-optimzed [AMI] is "amzn-ami-2016.09.b-amazon-ecs-optimized."
 Set the "IAM role" of the [Launch Configuration] to `docassembleInstanceRole`, the [IAM] role you created earlier.
 Set the security group to `docassembleSg`, the